finos/common-domain-model/documentation/source/documentation.rst

 * **Economic terms are specified by composition**, For example, the ``InterestRatePayout`` type is a component used in the definition of any product with one or more interest rate legs (e.g. Interest Rate Swaps, Equity Swaps, and Credit Default Swaps).
 * **Product qualification is inferred** from those economic terms rather than explicitly naming the product type, whereas FpML qualifies the product explcitly through the *product* substitution group.

-Regardless of whether the data structure is the same or different from FpML, the CDM model includes defined Synonyms that map to FpML (and other models) and can be used for transformation purposes.
+Regardless of whether the data structure is the same or different from FpML, the CDM includes defined Synonyms that map to FpML (and other models) and can be used for transformation purposes.
 More details on Synonyms are provided in the Mapping (Synonym) section of this document.

 TradableProduct
 ^^^^^^^^^^^^^^^